Karthik0803/msml602-project/README.md

 rating

+3. The data isn't highly imbalanced but regardless to create a model with high efficacy and unbiased results we will be using methods like :
--- imbalanced data: we will oversample the movies that are rated the least while training the model.
+   1. Oversampling the movies that have received the least ratings
+   2. Adding higher weights to the minority classes i.e, the movies with lower ratings